PureStorage-OpenConnect/py-pure-client/docs/pure1_quick_start.rst

 Pure1 Quick Start
 =================

-The Pure1 client can be used independently from FlashArray and FlashBlade and requires its own authentication setup.
+The Pure1 client can be used independently from the FlashArray and FlashBlade clients.
+It requires its own authentication setup.

 Authentication
 --------------

-Using the Pure1 client requires authorization to use the Pure1 Manage public API, if not already configured.
-Instructions for getting access to and using the Pure1 Manage public API can be found at the `API reference page <https://support.purestorage.com/Pure1/Pure1_Manage/Pure1_Manage_-_REST_API/Pure1_Manage_-_REST_API__Reference>`_.
+Using the Pure1 client requires authentication to use the Pure1 Manage public API.
+If not already configured, instructions for getting access to and using the Pure1 Manage public API can be found at the `API reference page <https://support.purestorage.com/Pure1/Pure1_Manage/Pure1_Manage_-_REST_API/Pure1_Manage_-_REST_API__Reference>`_.

 Environment variables are recommended to be used for the Pure1 client.